- What is casein?

 Casein strains the digestive system

-In sharp contrast to its easily absorbed cousin whey, casein breaks down slowly, putting a strain on the digestive system, and if you believe the authors of “The China Study,” promoting cancer growth.1 The China Study is actually a series of studies that conclude that eating animal products increases the risk of many diseases.
-The protein the studies used to evaluate their claims was casein, which is what put this dairy health comparison post on our radars in the first place.
+In sharp contrast to its easily absorbed cousin whey, casein breaks down slowly, putting a strain on the digestive system, and if you believe the authors of “The China Study,” promoting cancer growth.
+1 The China Study is actually a series of studies that conclude that eating animal products increases the risk of many diseases.
+The protein the studies used to evaluate their claims was casein, which is what put this dairy health comparison post on our team’s radar in the first place.

-T. Colin Campbell, author of The China Study, claims that diets rich in animal products such as milk, may be linked to as many as 70% of the cases of colorectal and prostate cancer; 50% of breast, endometrial, pancreatic, and gallbladder cancers; and 20% of lung, bladder, mouth, and esophageal cancers.23
+Colin Campbell, author of The China Study, claims that diets rich in animal products such as milk, may be linked to as many as 70% of the cases of colorectal and prostate cancer; 50% of breast, endometrial, pancreatic, and gallbladder cancers; and 20% of lung, bladder, mouth, and esophageal cancers.
+2 3

-So, The China Study camp’s stance on dairy is pretty clear: don’t eat it from cows, goats, or sheep.
+So, The China Study’s stance on dairy is pretty clear: don’t eat it from cows, goats, or sheep.
 This is corroborated by other health commentators like Dr. Mark Hyman, who wrote this blog post: 6 reasons you should avoid dairy at all costs.

-However, not all types of dairy contain the same protein in the same amounts, and some who can’t tolerate cow dairy can eat sheep or goat with very little problems.
-Why?
+However, not all types of dairy contain the same protein in the same amounts, and some who can’t tolerate cow dairy are able to consume sheep or goat dairy products with very little problems.
+How can this be?

 Finally, the production process in dairy matters.
 Casein and whey are found in milk, yogurt, cheese, and ice cream, though in many cheeses, the casein is coagulated to form the curd while the whey is drained.